pub struct Schema {

 The iterator will walk all paths, including those that may be absent at

-runtime (see crate::TreeSchema
+runtime (see crate::TreeSchema).

-The iterator has an exact and trusted size_hint()
+The iterator has an exact and trusted size_hint().

-is the maximum key depth.
+The D const generic of NodeIter is the maximum key depth.

 use miniconf::{Indices, JsonPath, Short, Track, Packed, Path, TreeSchema};